Pix (payment system): History and usage

-Ilan Goldfajn (left) was the president of the Central Bank when research began on what would later become Pix, during the administration of Michel Temer (right).
+Ilan Goldfajn (left) was the president of the autonomous Central Bank when research began on what would later become Pix, during the administration of Michel Temer (right).

 Members of the team responsible for Pix state that the system had already existed "in concept" since 2016; in December of that year, the then-president of the Central Bank, Ilan Goldfajn, signaled that the institution was preparing to launch a tool inspired by Zelle, which had been announced shortly before in the United States.
 Still that year, Central Bank staff had produced a report titled "Fast payments – Enhancing the speed and availability of retail payments" on the benefits and design of instant payment systems.
 The Central Bank's technical team concluded that implementing such an instant payment system would be "excellent" policy; the proposal was submitted to the board of directors for review and was eventually approved.
 In May 2018, during Michel Temer's administration, Goldfajn created an internal working group called "Pagamentos Instantâneos" to develop the basic specifications of what would later become Pix.

 The project was carried forward by Roberto Campos Neto during Jair Bolsonaro's administration.
+The "Pix" brand name and logo were created in-house by the BCB in February 2020.
 In November 2020, the system was finally launched.

 The Central Bank of Brazil launched Pix in part to spur competition in the country's banking industry.
 Bloomberg referred to the system as "ubiquitous" in Brazil in October 2021, a year after Pix's release.
 In November 2021, it was reported that the system had already made more than 6 billion transactions, totaling an amount of R$3.75 trillion (about US$682 billion).
 In 2023, Pix was the main payment system in Brazil, totaling 42 billion transactions.

 As of February 2024, Italy was considering a bilateral agreement with Brazil to implement the mechanism.